ibm-cloud-docs/assistant/autolearn.md

 The advantage of enabling your skill to apply what it learns from observing customer choices is clear.
 As your skill learns over time, your customers get the best answer more often and in fewer clicks.

-To learn more about how this feaature can benefit you, read the [Building the complete virtual assistant with Watson Assistant](https://www.ibm.com/blogs/watson/2020/05/building-the-complete-virtual-assistant-with-watson-assistant/){: external} blog post.
+To learn more about how this feature can benefit you, read the [Building the complete virtual assistant with Watson Assistant](https://www.ibm.com/blogs/watson/2020/05/building-the-complete-virtual-assistant-with-watson-assistant/){: external} blog post.

 Before your skill can learn from customer behavior, it must observe customer behavior.
 You can give it real user conversation data to learn from by connecting your skill to a live assistant.
 When you connect to an assistant, the logs from conversations that occur between the assistant and your customers serve as the data source for observation.